 Many of us know how frustrating nasal congestion can be.
-Seeking alternatives to over-the-counter medicines, we consulted Eric Martin, MS, LAc, resident and clinical supervisor in acupuncture and Oriental medicine at Bastyr Center.
-He enlightened us about the uses of acupuncture and Oriental medicine for stuffy noses, whether the cause is allergies, sinus infections or colds.
+Seeking alternatives to over-the-counter medicines, we consulted Eric Martin, MS, LAc, resident and clinical supervisor in acupuncture and East Asian medicine at Bastyr Center for Natural Health.
+He enlightened us about the uses of acupuncture and Chinese herbal medicine for stuffy noses, whether the cause is allergies, sinus infections or colds.

 Can acupuncture help clear up nasal congestion?